colinkingswood/colinkingswood.github.io/_posts/2017-02-18-Django-Email-Login.md

 title: Django login using email
 ---

+Using an email adress rather than usrname for logging in to a Django application.

 ## Django auth login views

 Building the new Matchstaff jobsite for European Bartender School, I wanted to be able to login users using their email address (rather than their username which is the Django default way).